tman0004/theme-park-planner/README.md

 ## Setup

-To run this project, install it locally using npm:
+To run this project, install the package locally and open the webpage directly. no package needs to be installed for this program.

 ## File Structure